HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping: Introduction

-State-of-the-art for training humanoids for such tasks is end-to-end imitation learning in the real world~\cite{HumanPlus24, HelixFigureAI25, TeslaAI21, OmniH2O24, LargeBehaviorModelTRI25}.
-However, difficulty in collecting large datasets for learning limits generalization capabilities of learned policies.
-This causes them to fall short of the goal of manipulating novel objects in novel environments, which requires broad generalization.
+The state-of-the-art for training humanoids for such tasks is end-to-end imitation learning in the real world~\cite{HumanPlus24, HelixFigureAI25, TeslaAI21, OmniH2O24, LargeBehaviorModelTRI25} or end-to-end visual RL in simulation~\cite{VIRAL25}.
+However, the difficulty of real-world data collection and of setting up photo- and physically-realistic scenes in simulation~\cite{VIRAL25} limits the amount of data diversity and thus the generalization capabilities of learned policies.
+This causes them to fall short of the goal of manipulating {\it novel} objects in {\it novel} environments.
 In this paper, we pursue an alternate approach.
-We take inspiration from strong results with modular systems for table-top object manipulation problems~\cite{ManipGen25,SoFAR25,OKRobot24}.
-We use large vision models to translate high-level instructions (\eg \texttt{grasp the red coke can}) into actionable plans by identifying the target objects in complex scenes (\ie, the red coke can) and synthesizing a grasp on them; and simulation-trained low-level control modules to conveys the robot EE to the grasp location.
+We take inspiration from strong results with modular systems for tabletop object manipulation problems~\cite{ManipGen25,SoFAR25,OKRobot24}.
+We use large vision models to translate high-level instructions (\eg \texttt{ grasp the red coke can}) into actionable plans by identifying the target objects in complex scenes and synthesizing a grasp on them; and a simulation-trained low-level control module then conveys the robot EE to the grasp location.
 Being able to use large pre-trained models enables broad generalization and even open-vocabulary reasoning.
 In many ways, this is the more direct, obvious, and performant way to build such a system.
-So, why isn't such a modular method the go-to method for building a humanoid object manipulation system?
+So why is such a modular method not already the go-to approach for building a humanoid object manipulation system?

-While it is easy to get a Franka Emika robot to where you want, it turns out it is extremely difficult for current methods to accurately control a humanoid hand.
-Leading policies for this task achieve approximately 8--13cm error for end-effector tracking, an error rate that is simply too large for object manipulation.
-Our key technical contribution is to develop an accurate end-effector tracking policy that enables object manipulation applications.
+While it is easy to get a Franka Emika robot to where you want, it turns out it is current methods aren't able to accurately control a humanoid hand.
+SONIC~\cite{SONIC25}, the leading tracker achieves only a 13.38 cm tracking error in the real world, an error rate that is simply too large for object manipulation. \footnote{Existing works do not focus on end-effector tracking accuracy.
+Imitation learning stacks built on top of inaccurate trackers still work because the IL policy learns to correct for the inaccurate tracking.} Our key technical contribution is to develop, \ours, an accurate EE tracking policy that cuts this error down by 5.5$\times$ to 2.44cm.
 This unlocks the possibility of developing modular humanoid systems for object manipulation that generalize without large-scale real-world imitation demos.